How to Start your Postpartum Recovery! - Weeks 0-3 Post Birth

 Easy Walking

-Start in weeks 1-2.
 This is a great way to begin easy movement postpartum!
 Walks should start out very short and comfortable- begin with 5-10 minutes (and progress from there), you can get out multiple times a day if you feel up to it.
 Remember your purpose is gentle movement, not significantly pushing yourself.
-If you experience increased perineal bleeding or dizziness, you should scale these walks back.
+If you experience increased perineal bleeding or dizziness, scale the walks back.

 Bonus points if you are able to walk outside, sunlight/natural light is a major boost for mental health!